qgis/QGIS-Documentation/source/docs/user_manual/preamble/features.rst

 External Python Plugins
 .......................

 |qg| offers a growing number of external Python plugins that are provided by the community.
 These plugins reside in the official Plugins Repository and can be easily installed using the Python Plugin Installer.
-See Section :ref:`load_external_plugin`.
+See Section :ref:`managing_plugins`.

 Python Console
 --------------